NikolaiMagnussen/SubPy/README.md

 ## How to use:
-Make sure you have Python installed.
+Make sure you have Python and 'rarfile' installed.
 If not, download python 2.7.x [here](https://www.python.org/getit/)

 Can be installed using the ```make install```command.
 This has only been tested on Linux, and require bash.